Jaouher7/Projet_Devnet/README.txt

-Adding a lne for rebasing example
+Adding a lne for rebasing example,
+Adding another cahnges for my feature branch too.

 Massively by DEVNET
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)